Top 10 Van Life and Overland Questions (FAQs)

 We freshen up in rivers, waterfalls, lakes and wherever we see a local washing hole.
 If there is a tap at a garage we will use it and a lock on a public toilet = shower time.

-Luckily, to make life easier we have the awesome Road Shower installed on our roof which not only solar heats during the day, but also allows us to pressurize the 6GL tank which is great for bathing and washing and de-salting after a surf.
+Luckily, to make life easier we have a Road Shower installed on our roof which solar heats during the day, and allows us to pressurize the 6GL tank which is great for bathing and washing and de-salting after a surf.

 Toilets (or lack thereof) are the biggest pain.
 Most people will take 25-75c off you for the privilege of negotiating the release of some chocolate hostages and this can add up quickly when you are pinching the pennies.